Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Method

-In our framework, we adopt a variant of this method, referred to as clip mixup, to improve computational efficiency while preserving essential video content, as shown in Fig.~\ref{fig:mixup}.
-As video classification does not require frame-level annotations, we apply only Eq.~(\ref{eq:mixup_sample}).
-Specifically, for input clips containing multiple frames, clip mixup fuses the first and last frames to generate a single representative frame, denoted as $x_i^{\text{mixup}}$.
-This design is motivated by the observation that frames within a short clip tend to be visually similar, allowing the merged frame to serve as an effective proxy for the entire clip.
+To improve computational efficiency while preserving essential video content, we introduce a method named Frame Fusion, as shown in Fig.~\ref{fig:fusion}.
+Video classification typically does not require dense frame-level annotations.
+Therefore, for input clips containing multiple frames, our frame fusion method fuses the first and last frames to generate a single representative frame, denoted as $x_i^{\text{fused}}$.
+This design is motivated by the observation that frames within a short clip tend to be visually similar, allowing the merged frame to serve as an effective proxy for the entire clip, thereby reducing redundant processing.